-The Trump administration recently announced that it will phase out Deferred Action for Childhood Arrivals (DACA) protections for immigrants who entered the U.S. as children.
-Since 2012, DACA-eligible immigrants paid fees to the U.S. government for a work permit and protection from deportation, all of which was renewable in two-year increments.
+The Deferred Action for Childhood Arrivals (DACA) program was never intended to last forever.
+President Obama ordered it as a stopgap pending Congressional action, so as to protect immigrants who entered the U.S. unlawfully as children, without having made that choice themselves.
+Since 2012, DACA-eligible immigrants have paid fees to the U.S. government for a work permit and protection from deportation, all of which were renewable in two-year increments.

-Most likely, when you were hired, you had to fill out a Form I-9, along with which you gave identification documents and a copy of your work permit with its expiration date.
+Most likely, when you were hired, you had to fill out a Form I-9, and you showed your identification documents and a copy of your work permit with its expiration date.
 Your employer will have that information on file.
 It's up to your employer to make sure that its employees are legally authorized to work in the United States.
 Many of them use a program called E-Verify for this purpose.

-Unfortunately, your employer does have the right to terminate your employment once your work EAD expires.
+Unfortunately, your employer can legally terminate your employment once your work EAD expires.
 However, it does not have the right to discriminate against you in advance of your work permit expiration date.
-If your employer is threatening your employment simply because you are not permanently authorized to work in the U.S., you may be able to file a complaint.
+If your employer is threatening your employment simply because you are not permanently authorized to work in the U.S., you might be able to file a complaint.

-If you renewed your DACA work authorization before October 5, 2017, you can eventually expect to receive a two-year extension of your EAD if your DACA application is approved.
 Some immigrants might qualify for a work permit in some other way.
-For example, if you have recently married a U.S. citizen and entered the U.S. using a visa, you could qualify to adjust status to permanent resident and receive an EAD while U.S. Citizenship and Immigration Services (USCIS) considers your green card application.
+For example, if you have recently married a U.S. citizen and your last entry to the U.S. was using a visa or other permitted form of entry, you could qualify to adjust status to permanent resident and receive an EAD while U.S. Citizenship and Immigration Services (USCIS) considers your marriage-based green card application.

 Again, if your work permit expires before you receive a new one, you don't need to tell your employer about this.
 But if your employer asks, you should show any information to demonstrate that you applied for one, such as your DACA receipt notice and information about processing delays at USCIS.
 If your application is outside the processing time frame on the USCIS website, you should put in a service request.

-You may be able to work out an agreement with your employer to keep your job.
-Try to ask your employer if it would be willing to place you on a leave of absence or suspend your employment rather than firing you.
+You might be able to work out an agreement with your employer to keep your job.
+Try asking if your employer would be willing to place you on a leave of absence or suspend your employment rather than firing you.
 That way, you can return to work immediately once you receive your new work permit.